julien-sebag-portfolio/julien-sebag-portfolio.github.io/_projects/mdx.md

 {%
     include col-project.html
+    title="Augmented Reality"
+    text="
-    text="Augmented Reality application, developed on Unity and using the library Vuforia for AR.
-The idea of this app is that children can collect items with an NFC chip, which will react with the app to show virtual animals on the screen of a smartphone or a tablet" img="poster-ar-zoo.png"
+Augmented Reality application, developed on Unity and using the library Vuforia for AR.

+The idea of this app is that children can collect items with an NFC chip, which will react with the app to show virtual animals on the screen of a smartphone or a tablet"
+    img="poster-ar-zoo.png"
     website_ext=false
     video="https://www.youtube.com/embed/NDFs6mpai_k"